In addition to product documentation, the following resources are available to help you resolve issues:

-- You need to modify a cluster setting that affects your cluster's performance but isn't required to run task, such as changing the size of your cluster's database or adding a new VPC peering connection.
+- You need to modify a Hybrid cluster setting that affects your cluster's performance but isn't required to run tasks, such as changing the size of your cluster's database or adding a new VPC peering connection.

 - Astro CLI usage is impaired (for example, there are incompatibility errors between installed packages).

 - There is an Airflow issue that has a code-based solution.

 - You received a log alert on Astronomer.

 - You have lost the ability to use a Public Preview feature that does not affect general services.

 P4: Low impact.
 Astro is fully usable but you have a question for our team.